The Client-Centered Law Firm Makes Bestseller List Upon Release

-Dublin, ROI, Jan.
+Vancouver, BC, Jan.
 29, 2020 (GLOBE NEWSWIRE) -- The Client-Centered Law Firm, a new book authored by Clio CEO and Co-founder Jack Newton, launched yesterday in paperback and e-book formats and quickly became an Amazon bestseller.
-Highly anticipated by industry leaders, the book is being described by law school professors, practising lawyers, and leading thinkers in legal as a practical blueprint for law firms to follow in accessing the tremendously underserved legal market.
+Highly anticipated by industry leaders, the book is being described by law school professors, practicing lawyers, and leading thinkers in legal as a practical blueprint for law firms to follow in accessing the tremendously underserved legal market.

 “I’m excited to see the positive reception the book has earned so far,” said Jack Newton, Clio CEO, Co-founder, and author of The Client-Centered Law Firm.
 “There is a multi-billion dollar opportunity waiting to be unlocked by a new generation of forward-thinking law firms.
 The more lawyers and legal professionals take a client-centered approach to running their firms, the better they’ll be able to access this opportunity, and the closer we’ll be to transforming the practice of law, for good.”